ndukler/personal-website/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
+  title = "Graduate Student"
-  company = "GenCoin"
+  company = "Weill Cornell Medicine/Cornell Universitry"
   company_url = ""
-  location = "California"
+  location = "NYC/Ithaca, NY"
-  date_start = "2017-01-01"
+  date_start = "2013-07-01"
-  date_end = ""
+  date_end = "2018-12-01"
   description = """
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+  Pursued a variety of projects in gene regulation and phylogenetics.
+Analyzed transcriptional data to investigate a drug response.
+Developed models for several aspects of regulatory elements including their function and evolution.
+Served as a long term mentor in a research experience program high school students as part of partnerships with local schools.
   """

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
+  title = "Post-doctoral researcher" company = "Cold Spring Harbor Laboratory" company_url = ""
-  location = "California"
-  date_start = "2016-01-01"
+  location = "Cold Spring Harbor, NY" date_start = "2019-01-01"
-  date_end = "2016-12-31"
+  date_end = ""
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Developed methods for inferring relationships between genomic context and the evolution of cis-regulatory elements.
+Participated in a collaboration to standardize population genetic simulation.
+Mentored graduate students and co-taught an on-site course on machine learning."""

 +++